BLST 100: Introduction to Black Studies

 Course Typically Offered: Fall, Spring

-This course provides students with an introduction to the principal concepts and methods of Black and African American Studies.
+This course provides students with an introduction to the principal concepts and methods of Black studies as an interdisciplinary field of study.
 Topics include the social, political, creative aspects, philosophies, traditions, and economic experiences of Black people in America and throughout the world.
-Students explore the full scope of the African Diaspora and their experiences and responses to the economic, political, and socio-cultural production of; "Blackness" Key topics include African origins, African diaspora, colonization, slavery, race, racialization, anti-blackness, migration, civil rights, power, education, mass incarceration, cultural expression, segregation, decolonization, Black empowerment, and culture with a focus on agency, resistance, self-determination, liberation and social justice.
+Students explore the full scope of the African Diaspora and their experiences and responses to the cultural, economic, political, and social production of "Blackness."
+Using ethnic studies approaches, this course introduces students to concepts such as race and racism, ethnicity, decolonization, colonialism, segregation, resistance, anti-colonialism, liberation, institutions, politics, and culture.
 (Formerly BLST 240)